 But they’re also the means by which you transmit the power in your legs into the bike’s drivetrain to propel you along the trail.

 They’re a crucial part of any bike, but they come in a wide variety of shapes, sizes and styles.
 And as far as choosing a mountain bike pedal is concerned, the most important decision you need to make is whether you want flats or clipless.
+Our best mountain bike pedals list should help you to decide.

 The bigger the pedal’s face or platform, the greater the area you have to plant your foot and the greater the contact between you and your bike.